 All the pixels from other views are reprojected to the reference view.
-For each pixel, the color difference between pixel's value and value of corresponding pixel in the reference view is calculated (separately for each attribute component).
+For each pixel, the color difference between pixel's value and value of corresponding pixel in the reference view is calculated (separately for each texture attribute component).

-Then, the patch attribute offsets (§4.3.7) sent within atlas data are modified by subtracting the color correction offsets averaged over the entire patch.
+Then, the patch attribute offsets (§4.3.8) sent within atlas data are modified by subtracting the color correction offsets averaged over the entire patch.

-4.3.9 Video data generation
+4.3.10 Video data generation

 The final operation within the single-group encoder is writing the patches in the buffer allocated to the atlas (both the geometry and the attribute components).
 Note that for the entity coding mode, the content of a given patch is extracted from the associated entity view generated by an entity separator based on the patch's entity ID.
-This assures having the right entity content (attribute and geometry) being written to the patches within the formed atlases.
+This assures having the right entity content (texture attribute and geometry) being written to the patches within the formed atlases.

-Figure 21 illustrates the generation of an atlas, with the successive write of patch 2, 5 and 8.
-While the patch packing algorithm is using the information of samples that are mandatory and are non-pruned (represented by area inside the perimeters in dash), the copy of the patch is rectangular, resulting in a heap of possibly overlapping rectangles.
+Figure 24 illustrates the generation of an atlas, with the successive write of patch 2, 5 and 8.
+While the patch packing algorithm uses the information of samples that are mandatory and are non-pruned (represented by area inside the perimeters in dash), the copy of the patch is rectangular, resulting in a heap of possibly overlapping rectangles.

-The occupancy of these rectangles is set separately for each frame by analyzing non-aggregated pruning mask.
-For a block size N, the mask is dilated iteratively 2N times using a 3×3 structuring element.
-A pixel of a patch is copied to the atlas if there is any non-zero value in a collocated $N \times N$ (cf. section 4.3.5) block of dilated pruning mask.
-Otherwise, it is filled using neutral attribute and its geometry is set to zero, expressing the invalidity of a sample.
+The occupancy of these rectangles is set for an entire GOP by analyzing the aggregated pruning mask.
+A pixel of a patch is copied to the atlas if there is any non-zero value in a collocated $N \times N$ (cf. section 4.3.5) block of the pruning mask.
+Otherwise, it is filled using neutral attribute value and its geometry is set to zero, expressing the invalidity of a sample.